kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 4. Runtime Agents fetch the new configuration, apply it, and restart the Pods.
 5. Both Runtimes use the new configuration.

-As it's the Proof-of-Concept stage, we can use some temporary solutions, such as:
+As it's the Proof of Concept stage, we can use some temporary solutions, such as:
 - Configuration held in memory instead of a database
-- Pods being restarted by the Runtime Agent instead of a more complex solution
+- Pods restarted by the Runtime Agent instead of a more complex solution

 ### Architecture

+The diagram depicts the initial configuration of the components that will be deployed:

 ![Initial Architecture Diagram](./assets/governor-poc-stage-1.svg)

-The image depicts the initial configuration of the components which will be deployed.
-After the successful reconfiguration, the architecture will look as follows:
+After the successful reconfiguration, the architecture looks as follows:

 ![Architecture Diagram after reconfiguration](./assets/governor-poc-stage-2.svg)

-Tools:
+### Prerequisites

+Make sure that you have all these tools installed before you start using the `runtime-governor-poc` directory:
 - [Docker](https://www.docker.com/)
 - [k3d v3](https://github.com/rancher/k3d)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Helm 3](https://helm.sh/)
 - watch (`brew install watch`)

-Make sure that you have all the tools installed, and start in the `runtime-governor-poc` directory.

-> **NOTE**: Keep in mind that some shells automatically escape some characters when copying and pasting commands.
+> **TIP:** Some shells automatically escape some characters when copying and pasting commands.
 Always check the command before running it.

 ### Control Plane deployment

-In the first step, we deploy the Control Plane cluster.
-It hosts the Runtime Governor component as well as two Redis instances for the purpose of persisting the state by the Runtimes.
+In the first step, deploy the Control Plane cluster.
+It hosts the Runtime Governor component, as well as two Redis instances for the purpose of persisting the state by the Runtimes.

 To deploy the Control Plane cluster, run the following command: